From Disney Studios into a scientific lab: one idea that travelled far!

 Does your team often work on the premise “first do the research, then just write down the results”?
 Does this lead sometimes to a stressful and inefficient process?
 Have you ever had a nice project idea late in the evening that then somehow slipped your mind and you can’t quite remember what it was anymore?
 If any of this sounds familiar, next time try to storyboard your projects!
 It can be immensely helpful to streamline, debug and flesh out initial ideas.
 But let’s do some edusplainement first…

-In its narrow definition, a storyboard is a visual outline in the form of illustrations, photos or images displayed in a linear sequence for the purpose of visualizing a motion picture or an animation, and was initially developed by Disney Animation Studios.
-This type of storyboard is useful if you plan to produce a short movie or animation for example, but this will be a topic for a separate article.
+In its narrow definition, a storyboard is a visual outline in the form of illustrations, photos or images displayed in a linear sequence for the purpose of designing a motion picture or an animation, and was initially developed by Disney Animation Studios.
+This type of storyboard is useful if you plan to produce a short movie or animation for example, and is covered in the article on storyboarding for animations.

 If you have ever watched a police movie in which at some point a criminal investigator writes down known facts on bits of paper and pins them on a board or wall along with photos, hints, and any complementary pieces of information in an attempt to piece it all together and maybe uncover invisible links, then you have seen a type of storyboarding technique.
 This understanding of a storyboard makes it a useful tool any time a complex process needs to be split into smaller actionable tasks and can be used in many scientific projects like research design, paper or grant writing, poster design, to name just a few.
 A storyboard indicates key tasks and minor activities (example: list useful techniques, measure samples, plot the data… ), possible partial outcomes, loose ideas and likely obstacles, keeping in mind what the final objective is.
 It should be detailed enough to provide a clear story with all the elements necessary, however, it should also be flexible and dynamic since a storyboard is meant to evolve as you progress with your project.
 Depending on how things develop, new tasks can be added, others can be removed or rearranged.
 When a given task is completed, a brief summary is provided and the storyboard is updated accordingly.
 Such a visual outline of a project has key advantages: